 Imagine that you have a child within you - your feeling self - who feels very alone.
 This child feels alone because you are not paying attention to him or her.
 Every time you trap someone into listening to you, it is as if you are handing this inner child away for adoption.
 You want someone else to attend to and approve of this child instead of you accepting this responsibility.

 The very fact of doing this is an inner abandonment and is creating the aloneness that is at the heart of all addictions.
 By expecting others to listen to you when you don't listen to yourself, you are giving the child within a message that he or she is not important to you.
 When you do not take the time to attend to your own feelings and needs, you are creating inner neediness and emptiness.
 This inner emptiness is like a vacuum that attempts to suck caring from others.
 Yet no matter how often others do listen to you, it never really fills you.
 This is because only you can give your own inner child what he or she needs.

-If you were to take some time each day to learn and practice Inner Bonding - have a dialogue, either out loud or in writing, with the part of you who so needs to be heard, you would discover that you can fill your own emptiness.
+If you were to take some time each day to learn and practice Inner Bonding, having a dialogue, either out loud or in writing, with the part of you who so needs to be heard, you would discover that you can fill your own emptiness.
 In addition, if you practice imagining a loving spiritual presence holding you, loving you, listening to you and guiding you, you will no longer feel alone.

 While you might not believe that you can fill yourself better than others can, you will not know until you try.
 My personal experience is that when my intention is to take loving care of myself and to fill myself with the Love that is God, I feel happy and peaceful.
-When you choose to take responsibility for meeting your own needs instead of abandoning yourself to others, you will never feel alone.
+When you choose to take responsibility for meeting your own needs instead of abandoning yourself to others, I assure you tat you will never feel alone and empty.